smokedlinq-archive/ConsoleHost/readme.md

 The basic usage of a ConsoleHost requires creating a ConsoleHostBuilder, building the ConsoleHost instance, and calling it's Run() method.

-The magic of command line parsing, dependency injection, and is handled by the ConsoleHost instance.
+The magic of command line parsing, dependency injection, and logging is handled by the ConsoleHost instance.

 ## Basic Usage Example
 ```csharp